w3c/wai-curricula/content/how-to-use-these-curricula.md

 </tbody>
 </table>

+{% endcomment %}

-### A Face-To-Face Course for Professionals Sharing Different Roles
+### A Course for Professionals Sharing Different Roles

-An organization wants to train their small team in web accessibility.
-They develop tasks associated to several roles.
+An organization wants to train their team in web accessibility.
+The following is a list of modules to address the needs of designers, developers, and content authors.

 <table>
 <caption>Several roles together</caption>